ComplexNetTSP/NET4255/README.md

 ## Challenge 14: Liveness Probes (1pts)
 * Define the **Liveness Probe** for each container in your chart.
 * Note that each application may require a specific type of probe.
 * Explain why you have chosen a particular type of probe for a particular application.
-    * What is your liveness probing strategy for the webserver ?
+    * What is your liveness probing strategy for the web servers?
-    * What is your liveness probing strategy for the database ?
+    * What is your liveness probing strategy for the database?

 ### References
 * [Configure Liveness Probes in Kubernetes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/)

 ## Challenge 15: Create a Network policies (1pts)
 * Create a Network policy that restrict access to the database only to IP address corresponding to your Web Pods
 * Test your network policy

 ### References